TariqIjaz/Owndays-DataAnalysis/README.md

 ### **Product and Pricing Strategy**
 - Leverage **high-performing subcategories** and products like **Subcategory 5** and products **49, 50, 40** by expanding their availability and promoting them further.
 - Conduct a **cost-benefit analysis** to reassess pricing strategies and reduce cost pressures impacting profit margins.
+- Leverage the increasing AOV by analyzing which **products or services** contribute most to this growth and expanding these offerings.

 ### **Market Analysis and Strategy**
-- Conduct a **root cause analysis** to identify factors behind the significant decline in 2025 sales and profits, focusing on external market dynamics (e.g., competition, economic conditions) and internal inefficiencies.
+- Conduct a **root cause analysis** to identify factors behind the significant decline in 2025 sales and profits, focusing on external market dynamics (e.g., competition, economic conditions) and internal inefficiencies (missing data (October - December 2025).
 - **Reignite growth in Region 2** through new product launches and strategic partnerships.

 ### **Risk Mitigation for Volatility**